Guardians-Stuff/Guardian/Docs/README.md

+**DEVELOPMENT IS ON HOLD, AS I AM REMAKING THE SUPPORT SERVER & IM GOING ON VACATION FOR A WEEK**

 # Guardian

 Guardian is a Discord bot designed to help moderate and manage your server.
 With features like automatic role assignment, message logging, and much more.
 Guardian is the perfect addition to any server.